This response is purposefully broken down into sections so you can skip around or read in sections.

 Even in an era of ingrained ambivalence about gender roles, however, some women keep the old dating traditions alive by refusing to accept anything less.

 Cheryl Yeoh, a tech entrepreneur in San Francisco, said that she has been on many formal dates of late — plays, fancy restaurants.
 One suitor even presented her with red roses.
 For her, the old traditions are alive simply because she refuses to put up with anything less.
 She generally refuses to go on any date that is not set up a week in advance, involving a degree of forethought. ‘

 “If he really wants you,” Ms. Yeoh, 29, said, “he has to put in some effort.”

-In general, people responded favorably to the quote mostly because 1) it defended men who do put time & effort in pursuing a girl (yes they exist), 2) it stood up for women who exercise a choice for how they allow themselves to be treated.
+In general, people responded favorably to the quote mostly because 1) it defends men who do put time & effort in pursuing a girl (yes they exist), 2) it stands up for women who exercise a choice for how they allow themselves to be treated.
 Ultimately, you should figure out the kind of person you want to date, then simply show courtesy and respect for each other’s time and attention.
 If you’re spontaneous and dislike planning ahead, then look for a girl who doesn’t care for frills or formality.
 If you enjoy chasing a girl, feel the excitement of picking her up, and then kissing her cheek at the end of the night, similarly, find someone who appreciates that.

 ii) 7 days in Advance.
 Fancy Restaurants.
 Literally?